 Suggestions

-Add specific concrete actions the skill performs, e.g., 'Creates and configures Web Application Firewall (WAF) rules including IP blocking, rate limiting, SQL injection prevention, and XSS protection rules.'
+Add specific concrete actions the skill performs, e.g., 'Creates and configures Web Application Firewall (WAF) rules for platforms like AWS WAF, Cloudflare, or ModSecurity, including IP blocking, rate limiting, SQL injection prevention, and XSS protection rules.'

-Add an explicit 'Use when...' clause with natural trigger terms, e.g., 'Use when the user asks about creating WAF rules, configuring web application firewall policies, blocking malicious traffic, or setting up security rules for web applications.'
+Add an explicit 'Use when...' clause with natural trigger terms, e.g., 'Use when the user asks about creating WAF rules, firewall policies, web application firewall configuration, blocking malicious traffic, or writing security rules for cloud platforms.'

 | Dimension | Reasoning | Score |